What is planning policy?

 How is local planning policy prepared?

-Local plans must be positively prepared, justified, effective and consistent with national policy in accordance with section 20 of the Planning and Compulsory Purchase Act 2004 (as amended), as well as the NPPF.
+Local plans must be positively prepared, justified, effective and consistent with national policy in accordance with section 20 of the Planning and Compulsory Purchase Act 2004 (as amended) (external website), as well as the NPPF.

 Typically, the production of a local plan follows five key stages: